 Preserving Single-Family Homes

-WHY is MPHA applying for this HUD program?
+Why is MPHA using this HUD program?

-WHAT does this mean for residents?
+What does this mean for residents?

 - You will not lose your housing benefits.

 - MPHA will still be your property manager.

 - The income-based rent calculation will remain at 30% of adjusted income, the same as now.